Is IPL Effective for Reducing Enlarged Pores?

 You might also like...

 Active FX is much better for reducing pore size

 IPL is not great for reducing the pore size.
 The pore size is determined by our genetics, and it usually gets worse with age.

 On the brighter size, as I tell all of my patients: Everybody thinks they have huge pores.
 Everybody, even people with tiny pores.
 In reality, most people have reasonable size pores, and nobody else notices your pore size other than you.

 In rare instances that they are indeed large, fractional CO2 laser, like Active FX, is probably the best option to reduce them.
 It might require more than one treatment, and we usually space them about once every 6 months.

-Q-switched Lasers for reducing pore size
+IPL for pore size reduction

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.